vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 The Contact's "starred" value is interdependent with memberships to the favorites group.
 Adding a membership to the favorites group results in starred being set to true.
 Removing the membership sets it to false.
 This behavior can cause bugs and increased code complexity for API users.

-Therefore, the update APIs provided in this library overshadows membership changes to the favorites group with the value of `Options.starred`.
-In other words, the only way to star or favorite Contacts and RawContacts is to set the value of `Options.starred`.
+Thus, the update APIs provided in this library overshadows membership changes to the favorites group with the value of `Options.starred`.
+In other words, the only way to star/favorite Contacts and RawContacts is to set the value of `Options.starred`.
+If you really want to star/favorite Contacts/RawContacts via membership to the favorites group (not recommended), then you must exclude `Fields.Contact.Options.Starred` and `RawContactsFields.Options.Starred` from the insert/update operations.

 > ℹ️ Raw contacts that are not associated with an account may not have any group memberships.
 Even
 > though these RawContacts may not have a membership to a favorites group, they may still be